-- Government as a Platform
+- Government as a Platform in Scotland

-The Scottish Digital Economy action plan defines a number of goals that would be best achieved through a ‘GaaP’ architecture – Government as a Platform.
+The Scottish Digital Economy action plan defines a number of goals that this approach will achieve:

 “Deploy common technologies that can be built and procured once rather than multiple times” and also “Mandate the use of common platforms and infrastructure.”